Sponsored: From Diagnosis to Finding the Right Treatment for Her: Sara’s Relapsing MS Story

 Call your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 ZEPOSIA, ZEPOSIA 360 Support and ZEPOSIA logo are trademarks of Celgene Corporation, a Bristol Myers Squibb company.
-All other trademarks are the property of their respective owners.

 ©️ 2022 Bristol-Myers Squibb Company.
 2084-US-2201013 07/22